mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 #### Level 15: Shared Song

-When you cast a Rhythmancy spell targeting yourself, you can also affect one willing ally with the spell if the ally is within 10 feet of you.
-Additionally, you can cast a Rhythmancy Duet spell even if you do not have the spell prepared, as long as the other participant in the Duet has the spell prepared.
+When you cast a Bard spell targeting yourself, you can also affect one willing ally with the spell if the ally is within 10 feet of you.
+Additionally, you can cast a Duet spell even if you do not have the spell prepared, as long as the other participant in the duet has the spell prepared and does not also have this class feature.

 #### Level 18: Pitch Perfect

 Through intensive rehearsal, you have perfected your favorite compositions and can readily perform them with no preparation.
-Choose one of the level 1 Rhythmancy spells you have prepared that has a casting time of an action.
+Choose one of the level 1 Bard spells you have prepared that has a casting time of an action.
 You can cast this spell at its lowest level without expending Rhythmancy Points.
-To cast this spell at a higher level, you must expend Rhythmancy Points as normal.

 Additionally, when you take the Attack action on your turn, you can replace one of the attacks with a casting of the spell you chose for this feature.

-Whenever you finish a Long Rest, you can replace the spell you chose for this feature with a different level 1 Rhythmancy spell you have prepared with a casting time of an action.
+Whenever you finish a Long Rest, you can replace the spell you chose for this feature with a different level 1 Bard spell you have prepared with a casting time of an action.

 ## Ranger

 At level 3, a Ranger gains the choice of a subclass.
 The following option is made available to you when making that choice: the Wild Composer.

 ### Wild Composer

+__

 > You know there's rhythm all around us: the waves break in rhythm, people walk in rhythm, people breathe in rhythm, too.
 People work in rhythm!
 The whole world is made up of rhythm.
 >